 I was looking for information on Cane Corso size.
 I thought I should share the info.
 Here are some things you should know.

-What is the average size for a Cane Corso dog?
-They average between 100-130 lbs for a male Cane Corso, and between 90-110 lbs for a female Cane Corso.
+What is the average size for a Cane Corso?
+Adult dogs average between 100 and 130 lbs for a male Cane Corso, and between 90 and110 lbs for a female Cane Corso.
 Bigger is not better.
 Cane Corsos are not intended to be the biggest mastiff breed, they are valued for their speed and agility.
 Bulking them up beyond their intended size compromises their agility and is detrimental to their health and longevity.

 There are some really important things to consider, when thinking about Cane Corso size.
 We'll dig in deeper and see what those are.
 First let's look a little more closely at Cane Corso puppy height and weight.